-This easy bean soup starts with canned beans and tomatoes, for a quick, delicious, hearty and healthy soup.
+This easy tomato bean and spinach soup adds two kinds of canned beans to the mix, for a quick, delicious, hearty and healthy soup.

 This soup has a rich tomato broth, combined with both red and white kidney beans and a healthy amount of baby spinach.
 It's a great soup to have in the fridge for a bowl at lunch.
 Add a loaf of crusty bread and a salad and this is a great dinner soup, too.